 Believe it or not, this is the 30th entry of this blog series meaning that it’s the before-last one (well, not considering the eventual recap)!
 It feels quite weird that this fun blogging task is about to come to an end.
 More importantly, the film I am reviewing today, Carry On Emmannuelle (Gerald Thomas, 1978) was the last Carry On made for 14 years before the released of Carry On Columbus in 1992.
-This is the last time you will see Kenneth Williams in the series (he sadly died only 10 years after), as well as Joan Sims, Peter Butterwork, Kenneth Connor, and Jack Douglas.
+That is the last time you will see Kenneth Williams in the series (he sadly died only ten years after), as well as Joan Sims, Peter Butterwork, Kenneth Connor, and Jack Douglas.
 Suzanne Danielle, in the title role, marked the film with her only appearance in the series.
-Interestingly, it also allowed a brief return for Victor Maddern, who had lastly appeared in Carry On Cleo and for Eric Barker who was lastly seen in Carry On Spying.
+Interestingly, it also allowed a brief return for Victor Maddern, who had lastly appeared in Carry On Cleo and for Eric Barker, who was lastly seen in Carry On Spying.
 Emmannuelle also gave a more significant role to Larry Dann.
 It wasn’t the first appearance in the series (it was his fourth one) but, so far, the roles he had played were generally minor.
 Fun fact: his first appearance was in Carry On Teacher in which he played one of the kids in an uncredited performance!

 But then, let’s admit that the series pretty much started to drop out and lose its quality after the departure of Talbot Rothwell.

 Tom Cole, in an article for RadioTime, says of Suzanne Danielle that she is “unintentionally creepy” in the role of Emmannuelle (3).
-Is she really?
+Is she?
 Perhaps the creepiest thing is that she was only 21 when she made that film (opposing much older leading actors).
 She doesn’t do her age at all so that information came as a complete surprise to me.
-Her performance was convincing enough for the type of character she was portraying and the type of film she was in.
-Yes, it’s very caricatural and but so are the Carry Ons.
+Her performance was convincing enough for the type of character she was portraying and the type of film in which she was.
+Yes, it’s very caricatural but so are the Carry Ons.
 Her on-screen presence is quite noticeable, not only for her physic but also for her mannerisms.
 The way you perceive the character she portrays, Emmannuelle Prévert, varies on your perspective.
 Some could see her a sexually liberated woman that breaks the codes and the taboos.
 This scene where she asks to the house domestics about their most unusual love story is seen as a joke, on a side, but, on another one, I’m sure many can relate to that.
-It kind of illustrates the fact that people shouldn’t be afraid of having these conversations, especially since Emmannuelle is never judging them.
+It somehow illustrates the fact that people shouldn’t be afraid of having these conversations, especially since Emmannuelle is never judging them.
 BUT from a pure Carry On perspective, we hardly believe that was the intended message.
 I think it’s a film that was racy just for the sake of it.

 The sex scenes, as a matter of fact, remain pretty “innocent”.
 Yes, it’s very suggestive but, overall, they remain suggested.
 If you compare to some of the previous 70s Carry Ons, the amount of skin shown isn’t necessarily more important: Kenneth William’s bare butt here and there, a few breasts, but that’s about it.

 When discussing the screenplay of Carry On Emmannuelle, Tom Cole informs us that being unsatisfied with Lance Peter’s script, Peter Rogers hired Vince Powell to make modifications.
-(4) Powell is apparently the author of some bad TV sitcoms.
+(4) Powell was apparently the author of some bad TV sitcoms.
 (5) So, the film probably suffered from it.

 Here are a few examples: